Evangelical Lutheran Church (United States)

-The Evangelical Lutheran Church (ELC) was a Lutheran denomination that existed from 1917, when it was founded as the Norwegian Lutheran Church of America (NLCA), until 1960, when it joined two other church bodies to form the second American Lutheran Church.
+The Evangelical Lutheran Church (ELC) was a Lutheran denomination that existed from 1917, when it was founded as the Norwegian Lutheran Church of America (NLCA), until 1960, when it joined two other church bodies to form the second American Lutheran Church (ALC).

 In 1959, just before its merger into the ALC, the ELC had 2,242 pastors, 2,482 congregations, and 1,125,867 members.

 Background

 The Norwegian Lutheran Church of America was formed by the merger of the Hauge Synod (est. 1876), the Norwegian Synod (est. 1853), and the United Norwegian Lutheran Church of America (est. 1890).
-The NLCA changed its name to the Evangelical Lutheran Church (ELC) in 1946 as part of its Americanization process.
-In 1960, the ELC joined with Lutheran churches of German and Danish backgrounds to form The American Lutheran Church, the first Lutheran body in North America to have multiple ethnic backgrounds.
+A group of congregations in the Norwegian Synod that did not agree with the theological stance of the new body formed the Norwegian Synod of the American Evangelical Lutheran Church, now known as the Evangelical Lutheran Synod.
+The NLCA changed its name to the Evangelical Lutheran Church in 1946 as part of its Americanization process.

+In 1960, the ELC joined with Lutheran churches of German and Danish backgrounds to form the second American Lutheran Church, the first Lutheran body in North America to have multiple ethnic backgrounds.
 This coalescence of Lutheran churches continued into recent times, with the ALC later joining others 28 years later to form the Evangelical Lutheran Church in America in 1988.